cpravin2110/Hot-N-Fast-Food-delivery-Bi-Dashboard/README.md

 ---

-⚡ Key Features
+## ⚡ Key Features

-📊 Interactive Dashboard with visuals for:
+**📊 Interactive Dashboard with visuals for:**

-Total Quantity, Transactions, and Average Quantity
+⁘ Total Quantity, Transactions, and Average Quantity

-Monthly sales & transaction trends
+⁘ Monthly sales & transaction trends

-Popular food items (Top choice: 🥟 Samosa)
+⁘ Popular food items (Top choice: 🥟 Samosa)

-Payment method distribution
+⁘ Payment method distribution

-Delivery status performance.
+⁘ Delivery status performance.

 ---

-🛠️ Data Cleaning & Transformation using Power Query
+### 🛠️ Data Cleaning & Transformation using Power Query

-🔢 Custom DAX Calculations for KPIs and measures
+**🔢 Custom DAX Calculations for KPIs and measures**

 ---

-🛠️ Tools & Technologies
+## 🛠️ Tools & Technologies

-Power BI
+● Power BI

-Power Query (ETL & Data Cleaning)
+● Power Query (ETL & Data Cleaning)

-DAX (Custom Measures & Calculations)
+● DAX (Custom Measures & Calculations)

 ---

-📈 Insights
+## 📈 Insights

-Samosa is the most ordered item 🥟 (660 orders).
+» Samosa is the most ordered item 🥟 (660 orders).

-COD was the primary payment method.
+» COD was the primary payment method.

-Delivery success rate: 94%.
+» Delivery success rate: 94%.

-February had the highest number of transactions.
+» February had the highest number of transactions.

 ---

-🤝 Connect
+### 🤝 Connect

 If you found this project useful, feel free to ⭐ star the repo and connect with me on [LinkedIn](https://www.linkedin.com/in/iampravinchavan/)